moparisthebest/telepaatti/readme.md

-telepaatti
+xmpp-ircd
 ----------

-This is a [fork](https://github.com/moparisthebest/telepaatti) of a [fork](https://github.com/julien-picalausa/telepaatti) of a [fork](https://github.com/davux/telepaatti) of [telepaatti](http://23.fi/telepaatti/), which was originally written as a way for one user to connect to xmpp from their IRC client.
+This is a [fork](https://github.com/moparisthebest/xmpp-ircd) of a [fork](https://github.com/julien-picalausa/telepaatti) of a [fork](https://github.com/davux/telepaatti) of [telepaatti](http://23.fi/telepaatti/), which was originally written as a way for one user to connect to a XMPP server from their IRC client.

 This particular fork aims to be ran as an IRC server connected to a single XMPP MUC as a standard XMPP component.
 This will hopefully allow IRC server operators to migrate to hosting a real XMPP MUC with minimal headache or complaining from